Drenching dairy cows? Learning to drench in 10 steps

 Drenching in 10 steps

-If you are already familiar with drenching, then the following may be a piece of cake for you.
-However, for some dairy farmers, drenching is quite a challenge.
-Therefore, we explain below how to drench best in ten steps:
+For some dairy farmers, drenching is a daunting task.
+Therefore, we explain below how to drench in ten steps:

 Get in touch!